 To fully appreciate the power and majesty of this piece you really have to view it in full screen.
-Crispian’s Contemporary Glass Sculpture ‘Blue Cliff’ really dominates its environment with its juxtaposing smooth and jagged features.
+Crispian’s Contemporary Glass Sculpture ‘Cliff Edge’ really dominates its environment with its juxtaposing smooth and jagged features.

-At a powerful 30cms in stature, this piece should be snapped up in no time by an interior designer with a keen eye for the dramatic.
+At a powerful 31 cm in stature, this piece should be snapped up in no time by an interior designer with a keen eye for the dramatic.

 Contemporary Glass Sculpture Artist

 Crispian Heath was born in Cuckfield, England, in 1958.
 His early career was dedicated to the mechanical industry, his main trade being in motorbike restoration until the mid-1980s.
 Crispian then went on to make a radical change to his life, his first job in the glass industry taking him to the USA and to Boston Glass Arts Studio.
 On return to the UK, he worked in Devon.
 He then went on to further his studies in kiln craft at the University of Sunderland.
 In 2009 he established his own practice.

 Crispian’s work has been displayed over the decades in both the UK and abroad, his work having been exhibited in the Netherlands as well as the US.
 He has won awards from Craft and Design Magazine and has also published his own literature on Art Glass.
 His most recent publication, from 2016, is entitled “Art Glass Today”.

 Crispian’s focus today is on a unique contemporary art glass sculpture.
 His work is inspired by landscapes and the rugged cliffs and geological sites of Britain.
 He shares an intense connection with the play of natural light and the elements of the land, all of his sculptures interacting with light, transparency, and refraction.
 His sculptures are all one-off pieces, his private collections being found in both the UK and USA.